 2. Web App

 For subscription-based businesses like SaaS, financial services, publishers and many retailers, the logged-in environment (also called web applications) is often the primary interface for engaging with customers.
-There is a huge opportunity to personalize the logged-in environment to identify when users need help and direct them to most relevant resources, drive users to leverage features that can help them get the most value out of the product, identify churn risks and upsell opportunities, and more.
+There is a huge opportunity to personalize the logged-in environment to identify when users need help and direct them to the most relevant resources, drive users to leverage features that can help them get the most value out of the product, identify churn risks and upsell opportunities, and more.

 3. Mobile App

 For example, a travel app can share a specific deal only with users who have booked a flight within the past month.
 Or an e-commerce app can deliver personalized recommendations that boost brand and price affinities to help shoppers find products they will be interested in, quickly and easily.
 An effective personalization solution can even allow you to build, test and implement various messaging campaigns in your app, without involving developers or waiting for an app store release.
-Learn more about how that works in this blog post.

 For example, a B2B salesperson prospecting into an account can provide a personalized experience too.
 When preparing for a sales call, she can look into the activity of all visitors associated with the account – including an account’s activity history, preferred solutions, categories and content — to steer the conversation in a relevant direction even before asking any discovery questions.

-Hopefully this article has illuminated some channels you may not yet have considered within your personalization strategy.
 To discover how one-to-one personalization is driven by machine learning, delivered across channels and powered by in-depth customer data, download our full-length book, One-to-One Personalization in the Age of Machine Learning, for free today!